adriandeodatox-prog/llm-interaction-stability/README.md

 Most LLM hallucinations are not random.

 They tend to emerge from:

 - Ambiguous human intent
 - Long context accumulation without checkpoints
 - Unacknowledged topic or mode shifts
-- Cognitive overload in extended conversations
+- Premature conclusions during exploratory reasoning

-This toolkit proposes **structural interaction fixes** that operate entirely at the human–AI interface layer.
+This toolkit proposes structural interaction fixes that reduce these failure modes without constraining creativity or agency.

 ---

 ## Design principles

-- **Clarity over fluency**
-- **Stability over persuasion**
+All protocols in this repository share the following principles:

+- **Non-coercive by default**
+  Nothing is enforced automatically.
+The user always chooses when a protocol applies.

-- **Explicit structure over implicit assumptions**
+- **Explicit over implicit**
-- **User agency over system enforcement**
-- **Reversibility over commitment**

-All protocols are optional and discardable at any time.

----

-## Included protocols

-### Human Eyes
-Stepwise, line-by-line processing to reduce misinterpretation of dense or multi-part inputs.

----

-### Ask-for-Clarification Protocol
-An ambiguity choke that prevents the model from guessing intent when human input is underspecified.

-Instead of proceeding with high uncertainty, the system asks:
-> “Do you mean A, B, or something else?”

----

-### Tree Vision Protocol
-A structural analysis tool that treats ideas as evolving systems rather than flat text.

-Focuses on assumptions, core claims, and downstream implications.

----

-## Scope and limitations

-This repository intentionally excludes:
-- HUD-based systems
-- Mandatory status reporting
-- Persistent hidden state
-- Forced alignment mechanisms

-Those concepts are explored separately as higher-invasiveness research.

----

-## Who this is for
+  Structure is surfaced, not hidden.

-- LLM engineers
+- **Reversibl**
-- Product designers working with conversational AI
-- Alignment and safety researchers
-- Developers interested in human–AI interaction patterns

----

-## Status

-Active, evolving collection of interaction artifacts.
-Designed to be read, tested, and adapted — not blindly adopted.

----

-## Authorship

-Concepts, structure, and protocol design by **Adrian Deodato**.
-Text iteration and refinement performed with the assistance of large language models, used strictly as collaborative tools.

-Responsibility for framing, scope, and claims remains human-authored.

----

-## License

-MIT